newenclave/mico/README.md

     sum1( )             // => fn(a,b,c) { a + b + c }
     sum1(1)(2)(3)       // => 6; equal to sum(1, 2, 3)

-    /// function can be got back from its partial form
+    /// function can be restored back from its partial form
     /// just use prefix asterisk `*` for this.

     let old_sum = *sum3 // now old_sum is equal to sum1 i.e. fn(a,b,c) { a + b + c }